 Surnames in Iceland usually follow an interesting tradition.
 They are not family names, but are rather patronymic, or occasionally matronymic, with part of a person's last name including their father's name.
-If a father's name is Eric, then his son's surname would be Ericsson (or Eric's son), and his daughter's surname would be EricsdÃ³ttir (or Eric's daughter). [note: According to one of our Icelandic _flossers, since 'C' is not an Icelandic letter, the correct spelling is 'EirÃkur' and his offspring would be EirÃksson/EirÃksdÃ³ttir, e.g. Leifur EirÃksson] Occasionally, there are true family names in Iceland, that are passed down to each generation.
+If a father's name is Erik, then his son's surname would be Eriksson (or Erik's son), and his daughter's surname would be EricsdÃ³ttir (or Erik's daughter). [note: According to one of our Icelandic _flossers, since 'C' is not an Icelandic letter, the correct spelling is 'EirÃkur' and his offspring would be EirÃksson/EirÃksdÃ³ttir, e.g. Leifur EirÃksson] Occasionally, there are true family names in Iceland, that are passed down to each generation.
 But they are usually in families originally from other countries, or in families where a family name was adopted at one point.

 6. New Zealand